samshapley/OrchestrAI/README.md

 - `ai.py` - Manages interactions with the OpenAI GPT-4 model.
 Set your OpenAI API key here.
 - `modules.py` - Contains available AI modules.
 - `orchestrate.py` - Loads modules and pipelines, constructs a Directed Acyclic Graph (DAG) of operations, and executes them in the correct order.
+- `agent.py` - Run the script and the specified pipeline.
 - `helpers.py` - Provides helper functions, including loading system prompts, parsing chat data, and writing code files.
 - `pipeline.yml` - Describes the sequence of operations to be executed in your pipeline.